Which city is cheaper, Edinburgh or Kuala Lumpur?

 Edinburgh is a very popular city for students and younger travelers.
 This multicultural city is popular with international students because of its excellent research and academic centers as well as its unique history.

 Kuala Lumpur generally offers a better public transit system than Edinburgh.

 With a huge network, the transit system in Kuala Lumpur can get you around easily.
 The system is relatively easy to navigate with most signs in English.
 There are buses, a monorail, light rail transit and commuter trains.

-Edinburgh has some public transit options.
+You'll find some public transit in Edinburgh, but it may not be enough to take you everywhere.
 Buses are the best way to get into town from the outer edges if you don't have a car.

 Kuala Lumpur and Edinburgh are similar when it comes to walkability.

 Kuala Lumpur is very walkable.
 Traffic can be congested, but there are many wide sidewalks and pedestrian areas around town.
 The River of Life waterfront area offers nice paths that connect many tourist areas.